PaskLab/adastry-ui/docs/docs/services/transactions-history.md

 In fact, this transaction could be written in a different way, with the same end result:

-    Bob send ₳10 to Alice, Charley send ₳10 to Alice.
+    Bob sends ₳10 to Alice, Charley sends ₳10 to Alice.

-The issue is that the fiscal impact in the second transaction if far lesser than in the first one.
-Which currently seems advantageous, but other situations could have the opposite effect.
+The issue is that the fiscal impact in the second transaction if far less than in the first one, which currently seems advantageous, but other situations could have the opposite effect.